bertilmuth/todolist/README.md

 # How it works internally
 * The [TodoList class](https://github.com/bertilmuth/todolist/blob/master/src/main/java/todolist/TodoList.java) represents the domain knowledge: you can add, remove and edit items.
-A simple, zero-based index called _item_numer_ is used to access specific items.
+A simple, zero-based index called _itemNumber_ is used to access specific items.
 * The [UndoableTodoList class](https://github.com/bertilmuth/todolist/blob/master/src/main/java/todolist/UndoableTodoList.java) is an adapter to the `TodoList` class that implements the same interface.
 Besides delegating to its own `TodoList` instance, it also keeps tracks of undo/redo commands.